tommason14/scripts/chem/transferable-md-analysis/README.md

 - Moments in each direction along with the absolute value saved for every molecule in each frame
 - For simpler plotting, total dipole moments for each molecule are also grouped into intervals and data is saved in order for a histogram to be plotted

+## Radial distribution functions (rdf_from_md.py)

+- Given reference and selection atom groups, an rdf is calculated within 15 angstroms of the reference